darraghpatrick/TipAssistant/README.md

 ## Output

-The deliverable is a report that is printed to screen as well as saved as a file with the name 'REPORT_YYYYMMDD_YYYYMMDD_YYYYMMDD.txt', where the three dates are report, period start, and period end dates.
+The deliverable is a report that is printed to screen as well as saved as a file with the name *REPORT_YYYYMMDD_YYYYMMDD_YYYYMMDD.txt*, where the three dates are report, period start, and period end dates.

 The report contains:
 - The relevant dates